 A powerflush is a cleansing process which aims to remove deposits of sludge, rust and any other debris from your central heating system.
 These contaminants, if left, can seriously affect the efficiency of a heating system and in severe cases a powerflush is the only option available.

 There are a number of signs to look for before deciding to go ahead with the powerflush process.

 - Cold areas on radiators.

-- Discoloured water when you bleed the radiators and the slow warming of the heating system.
+- Black water when you bleed the radiators and the slow warming of the heating system.

 It is also recommended that the powerflush process is carried out if you intend to connect a new boiler replacement to an old heating system.
 This is because most new boilers are condensing boilers and any contaminants already present in the heating system can quickly damage the internal pipe work of the new boiler.

 The overall aim of a powerflush is to restore the full circulation of water around the central heating system.
 However, it can also eliminate noise from the boiler and the pump as well.
 This means that the entire system has to be flushed in order to get the best results.